Barak Cohen

 Haim Barak Cohen, commonly known as Barak Cohen (born 1 February 1977) is an Israeli lawyer, one of the founders of the "Ba'im LaBanka'im" citizen protest group, who is best known for his activism against public figures and financial institutions.
 Leading up to the 2021 Israeli legislative election, Cohen was chosen to lead the political party "Demokratit – Herut, Shivyon ve'Arvut Hadadit" which was created following the protests against Israel's 35th government (2020–2021).

 Biography

 Barak Cohen was born in the Mazkeret Moshe neighborhood of Jerusalem.
 His father, Hertzel Cohen, was active in the Israeli Black Panthers and later deputy chair of the Mevaseret Zion local council.
 His grandparents were Kurdish, Egyptian, and Yemenite Jews who immigrated to Israel.
 Cohen studied at the Ben Shemen Youth Village.
-He did not enlist in the IDF due to health reasons.
+He did not enlist in the IDF for health reasons.
 He completed a bachelor's degree in law at the IDC Herzliya (now Reichman University) and after graduating practiced criminal law.

 Cohen has been a vegan since 2017.

-Since 2020 he has been one of the presenters of the television program "Pe'arim Shel Aherim" on the program "From the Other Side with Guy Zohar" on the Kan 11 news channel.
+Since 2020, he has been one of the presenters of the television program "Pe'arim Shel Aherim" on the program "From the Other Side with Guy Zohar" on the Kan 11 news channel.